-- Articles 14, 18, and 79(b) of the 1986 Constitution, which guarantee the right of belief, the right to manifest belief, and grant basic religious-freedom protections against religious discrimination. - Article 8 of the African Charter on Human and People's Rights, also known as the Banjul Charter. - Article 8 of the African Charter on Human and People's Rights, also known as the Banjul Charter.
+- Articles 14, 18, and 79(b) of the 1986 Constitution, which guarantee the right of belief, the right to manifest belief, and grant basic religious-freedom protections against religious discrimination. - Article 8 of the African Charter on Human and People's Rights, also known as the Banjul Charter.
 The Banjul Charter has been ratified as law in Ligeria and guarantees free practice of religion.